 The law associated with this act is more commonly referred to as “Title X”, with the “X” representing the number “10”.

 It was put into place by the Environmental Protection Agency (EPA) and applies to all rental property built in any year before the year of 1978.

 Learn about your responsibilities as a Colorado real estate management professional as it relates to lead and associated hazards.
 HUD has lead disclosure guidelines for most properties built before 1978.
 You can also download their many booklets.

-Colorado Real Estate Management Professionals Legally Required to Disclose the Presence of Lead-Based Paint
+Colorado Real Estate Management Professionals are Legally Required to Disclose the Presence of Lead-Based Paint.